We have the facilities on-site to examine a wide range of samples to aid in the diagnosis of your pet's condition.

 We can perform microscope examinations of skin and hair samples and urine examinations which all aid a speedy diagnosis of your pets' condition.

 Soft internal organs such as the liver, spleen, kidneys and bladder can also be monitored for size, position and shape.
 Bladder stones are regularly recognised.
 The size and shape of the heart, and the condition of the lungs can be monitored.
 The presence of fluid in the chest can be observed.
-In many cases x-ray machines are not portable, although the one we use at our Stourport surgery is, and can be taken out to farms and stables.

 A tonometer measures the pressure within the eye and is a useful aid in the diagnosis of glaucoma .
 The small probe gently touches the eye and the machine measures the pressure.
 There is no need for anaesthetic.